 Each chapter allows students to demonstrate mastery of the principles of quality writing.
-With its incremental approach, this book can address a range of writing levels and abilities, helping each student prepare for the next writing or university course.
-Constant reinforcement is provided through examples and exercises, and the text involves students in the learning process through reading, problem solving, practicing, listening, and experiencing the writing process.
+With its incremental approach, this book can address a range of writing levels and abilities, helping each student prepare for the next writing or post-secondary course.
+Constant reinforcement is provided through examples and exercises, and the text involves students in the learning process through reading, problem solving, practising, listening, and experiencing the writing process.

-Each chapter also has integrated examples that unify the discussion and form a common, easy to understand basis for discussion and exploration.
+Each chapter also has integrated examples that unify the discussion and form a common, easy-tounderstand basis for discussion and exploration.
 This will put students at ease and allow for greater absorption of the material.

 Tips for effective writing are included in every chapter, as well.
-Thought provoking scenarios provide challenges and opportunities for collaboration and interaction.
-These exercises are especially helpful for working with groups of students.
-Clear exercises teach sentence and paragraph writing skills that lead to common English composition and research essays.
+Thought-provoking scenarios provide challenges and opportunities for collaboration and interaction, which are especially helpful for working with groups of students.
+Clear exercises teach sentence and paragraph writing skills that are helpful for writing common English composition and research essays.

-Writing for Success provides a range of discussion, examples, and exercises, from writing development to mastery of the academic essay, that serve both student and instructor.
+In short, Writing for Success provides a range of discussion, examples, and exercises, from writing development to mastery of the academic essay, that serve both student and instructor.